Cowles Media Company: History

 They published Harper's Magazine from 1965 to 1980.

-In 1955, Cowles entered television as majority owner of what is now KCCI in Des Moines, Iowa.
+In 1955, Cowles entered television as the majority owner of what is now KCCI in Des Moines, Iowa.
 Cowles became the station's sole owner shortly after its launch.
 Over the years, Cowles acquired several television stations in medium-sized markets.
 These stations were sold off by the mid-1980s.

-In 1986, Cowles sold the Register and Tribune Syndicate to Hearst Communications for $4.3 million.
+In 1986, Cowles sold the Register and Tribune Syndicate to Hearst for $4.3 million.

 The McClatchy Company purchased Cowles Media in 1998.
-McClatchy kept the Star Tribune newspaper, which by then was the primary asset in the $1.4 billion deal, and sold the other business units to Primedia and to a management team.
+McClatchy kept the Star Tribune newspaper, which by then was the primary asset in the $1.4 billion deal, and sold the other business units to Primedia (now Rent Group) and to a management team.